Cluster-norm for Unsupervised Probing of Knowledge: Experiments

 We train probes on each dataset with two partitions and random words, followed by normalization over the entire dataset as described in \citet{farquhar2023challenges}.
 Subsequently, we train an additional set of probes for each setting using our cluster normalization method (see Section \ref{sec:method}).
 We find probes trained using our method achieve a much higher accuracy on average, as shown in Table \ref{table:ccs_crc_IMDb_layer_23_biased} and Figure \ref{fig:exp1_ccs}.

 These results show that CCS probes trained using our cluster normalization method achieve an average accuracy of $0.77$, while CRC-TPC achieves $0.81$: both relatively high.
 In contrast, probes following the original CCS approach without clustering tend to perform only slightly better than random guessing.
 This indicates that our cluster normalization method effectively identifies and eliminates the unwanted contrastive feature from random words (see Section \ref{sec:theoretical_background}).
 Figure \ref{fig:pre_norm_and_post_norm} visualizes the top principal components of the contrast pair differences when using two random words, clearly illustrating the saliency of this distracting feature under the original setting (left) versus avoiding this problem through cluster normalization (right).
-For additional details, and replications using other models or harvesting activations at different layers, see Appendix \ref{app:exp1_details}.
+Figure \ref{fig:exp_1_average} shows the mean accuracy for different layers across multiple models, including Mistral-7B and additional models Gemma-7B, Phi-2, Phi-3, Llama-3-8B, and Pythia-6.9B-v0.
+The results demonstrate that our Cluster-Norm method significantly enhances the performance of unsupervised methods.